borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

    current repository, for instance so you can have multiple repositories in a single configuration file, have a look at [command hook variable interpolation](https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/#variable-interpolation).
-   And there's always still the option of puting anything that you don't want soft-failed (like always-online cloud backups) in separate configuration files from your soft-failing repositories.
+   And there's always still the option of putting anything that you don't want soft-failed (like always-online cloud backups) in separate configuration files from your soft-failing repositories.
  * The soft failure doesn't have to test anything related to a repository.
 You